seek4science/seek/tech/upgrading.md

 First, a specific version of `setuptools` needs to be installed to avoid an issue when installing dependencies

-    python3.7 -m pip install setuptools==58
+    python3.9 -m pip install setuptools==58

 Then the other dependencies can be installed

-    python3.7 -m pip install -r requirements.txt
+    python3.9 -m pip install -r requirements.txt

 ### Upgrading Ruby

-You are recommended to upgrade to Ruby 2.7.8 If you are using [RVM](https://rvm.io/) (according to the [Installation Guide](install.html) )you should be prompted to install during the standard installation steps that follow.
+It is necessary to upgrade to Ruby 3.1.4.
+If you are using [RVM](https://rvm.io/) (according to the [Installation Guide](install.html) )you should be prompted to install during the standard installation steps that follow.
 If you are not prompted you can install with the command:

     rvm install $(cat .ruby-version)